-Summary of research expertise
+Areas of expertise

-- Organisational space and place
+- Organizational space and place

-- Customer experience design
+- Customer experience

 The University of Dundee is teaming up with a local microbrewery to explore ways of creating novel food products from leftover ‘spent grain’ to reduce waste and ensure a more sustainable brewing process.